Are You Taking Drugs You Don’t Need?

 - Do not skip doses or take half doses to save money.
 If you need help paying for your medicines, talk to your doctor.

-- Use a memory aid (such as a calendar, chart, or weekly pill box) to remember to take your medicines on time.
+- Use a memory aid (such as a calendar, chart, weekly pill box, or smart phone alert) to remember to take your medicines on time.

 - Avoid mixing alcohol and medicines.